fingerprintjs/terraform-fastly-vcl-fingerprint-proxy-integration/examples/minimal/README.md

 To quickly run the example for testing purposes, you can:

 1. Copy the [terraform.tfvars.example](./terraform.tfvars.example) file into a new `terraform.tfvars` file and replace the values with your own.
-The variables are defined and described in the [variables.tf](./variables.tf) file.
+The variables are defined and described in the [variables.tf](./variables.tf) file
 2. Copy your Fastly API token
-3. Run `terraform init`.
+3. Run `terraform init`
-4. Run `terraform apply -target=module.fingerprint_fastly_vcl_integration.module.compute_asset`
+4. Run `terraform apply -target=module.fingerprint_fastly_vcl_integration.module.vcl_asset`
-5. Run `terraform plan`.
+5. Run `terraform plan`
-6. Run `terraform apply`.
+6. Run `terraform apply`

 ### Using in production